Student employees: Log into Workday to update the address in the UW Payroll and Human Resources system.

 Changes to your address will be reflected on the Student Directory, which is used by the Office of the Registrar, Office of Student Financial Aid, Student Fiscal Services and other departments and offices.

 The Student Record Name at the University of Washington is the name that you provided initially through the admissions application process.
 The Student Record Name appears on the official transcript and financial documents, even if you have identified a different Preferred, Commencement, or Diploma Name.
 It is also used as the default for Commencement and Diploma Name if you have not provided an alternative by the specified deadline for such purposes.

 Note: The Student Record Name is often referred to informally as “legal name;” but this is incorrect.
 There are names that require legal documentation to change from one name to another, but one’s name is not considered legal or not legal, per University of Washington Attorney General Office guidance.

-To change the name on your student record, you must complete the Change of Name form and provide copies of two legal documents that show your new name.
+To change the name on your student record, you must complete the Student Record Change or Correction Form. and provide copies of two legal documents that show your new name.
 A certified copy of a court order, a marriage certificate, or a dissolution decree reflecting the new name in full is the primary document required.
 If these documents are not available, then you must demonstrate usage and must provide proof that you are the person whose Student Record Name is being changed.
 This typically requires a photo ID.
 Once verified, you must submit a minimum of two of the following documents.
 At least one of the documents must have a date of birth, a photograph, and a signature: